 It's interesting to note that Emerson threatened to sue a company named Arcadia which had created a tape-loading peripheral for the Atari 2600.
 That company was forced to change its name to Starpath.
 Considering how most Arcadia 2001 games were shameless rip-offs, I find this astounding.

-Console durability: B. I don't have much data to even speculate about this, but the system is solid-state and feels very sturdy.
+Console durability: B. I don't have much data to even speculate about this, but the system is solid-state and feels sturdy.

 Graphics: C+.
 Judging by the screen shots alone, you might think the Arcadia is relatively powerful in terms of graphics.
 The objects are relatively high in resolution, and the visuals feature crisp, vibrant colors.
 You'll rarely find an object rendered in more than a single color however, and when multiple sprites begin moving around the screen, the system's limitations become evident.